crsandoval/PEP-2020/week_1/README.md

 Then the installation was a success!

-At this point you will have git installed.
+At this point you will have Git installed.
 You can bring up “git bash” either from your start menu, or from the right click menu on any folder background.
 When you do so, a terminal window will open.
-This terminal is where you could issue further git setup commands, and git commands in general.
+This terminal is where you could issue further Git setup commands, and Git commands in general.

-### Setting global config for git
+### Setting global config for Git

 Again, from the terminal, issue the command